-Tungsten Replicator is an open source high performance replication engine that works with a number of different source and target databases to provide high-performance and improved replication functionality over the native solution.
+Tungsten Replicator is a high performance replication engine that works with a number of different source and target databases to provide high-performance and improved replication functionality over the native solution.
 With MySQL replication, for example, the enhanced functionality and information provided by Tungsten Replicator allows for global transaction IDs, advanced topology support such as multi-master, star, and fan-in, and enhanced latency identification.

 In addition to providing enhanced functionality Tungsten Replicator is also capable of heterogeneous replication by enabling the replicated information to be transformed after it has been read from the data server to match the functionality or structure in the target server.
-This functionality allows for replication between MySQL, Oracle, and Vertica, among others.
+This functionality allows for replication between MySQL and a variety of heterogeneous targets.

 Appliers within Tungsten Replicator convert the THL information and apply it to a destination data server.
 The role of the applier is to read the THL information and apply that to the data server.